-- Indication of Engine running/stopped - Indication of starting command active (starting air should be supplied) - Waiting for ignition - Waiting for reversing speed (The engine speed must fall below 36rpm, before starting air can be admitted to brake or stall the engine) - Reversing cam (camshaft is changing position) - Braking air on (Indicates that the engine rpm is below 36 and that starting air is being admitted.
+- Indication of Engine running/stopped - Indication of starting command active (starting air should be supplied) - Waiting for ignition - Waiting for reversing speed (The engine speed must fall below 36rpm, before starting air can be admitted to brake or stall the engine) - Braking air on (Indicates that the engine rpm is below 36 and that starting air is being admitted.
 Note when the Limits override button on MD104 or MD110 is pressed, or the repeated start is active this limit speed is raised to 39rpm.) - Indication of Start/Reverse/Brake failure